disc-8/cocketbound/README.md

 Maybe to keep up to date to newest&greatest cocket functions you can set up a script that changes our site into yours in them, else feel free to patch onto this GHETTOWARE.

-Maybe upload some here because its VERY lacking right neow. have with with CKT! ;)
+Maybe upload some edits here because its VERY lacking right neow. have fun wit CKT! ;)

 # MADE BY 1&ONLY ФПЛR & LATVIAN DOG.
 SUKITOVV.
 ```